-- Now, you can submit your application for Russia student visa and pay the visa fee [mentioned in the next section].
+- Now, you can submit your application for a Russian student visa and pay the visa fee [mentioned in the next section].

 Russia Student Visa Fees for Indians

-The fees for Russia Visa fees for Indians rely on various factors such as applicant’s nationality, type of visa, number of entries as well as processing time.
+The fees for a Russia Visa fees for Indians rely on various factors such as applicant nationality, type of visa, number of entries as well as processing time.
 Here are visa fee costs for Russia Student Visa:

 Mandatory Registrations after Arriving in Russia

 All international visitors to Russia must fill out a migration form.
 These forms are issued on flights and trains, as well as at airports and train stations before passport procedures.
 You’ll be given a detachable piece of the form once you pass through border controls.
 This is your Russian migration card, which you must keep until you leave the country.
 It is good for the entire length of your stay.
 If you leave Russia, you will need to fill out a new form when you return.
 It is also required for registration with the Russian Federal Migration Service.

 Foreign students, like all other foreign citizens, must register with the Russian Federal Migration Service within seven days after arriving in Russia.
 The university, on the other hand, usually handles this for you.
 Within three days after arrival in Russia, you must report to the foreign student affairs department.
 Take your passport or other forms of identification, as well as your visa and migration card.
 Both the originals and copies of these documents are required.

 The university then issues you a Russian Federal Migration Service-stamped migration card.
 This entitles you to a three-month stay in Russia followed by a one-year stay.
 You must contact the International Student Affairs Department two weeks before the document expires to have it renewed.
 The cost of registering or extending the arrival paperwork is free.